W

 What Threats Do Wolf Eels Face?

-These fish has a few natural predators.
+These fish have a few natural predators.
 These include Harbor Seals, Sharks, and other big fish.
 Juveniles may face additional predators since they are not as large as adults.
 Eggs are also targeted by other fish, such as Rockfish and Kelp Greenling.

 These fish also face threats caused by humans.
 They are sometimes fished for, but because they are larger and generally stay well below the surface, they are not very easy to catch.
 However, they do sometimes accidentally get caught in fishing nets or other fishing gear, which can kill them.
 They are also negatively impacted by pollution.

-What does Wolf Eels Eat?
+What do Wolf Eels Eat?

 The powerful jaws of these fish allow them to eat animals with hard shells, such as crabs, sea urchins, sand dollars, abalone, mussels, and clams.
 They also eat softer foods such as other fish or squid.
 Their jaws clamp down and crush their food.